36 Quirky plant pot ideas you’ll love

 6. Vibrant tins

 For a splash of colour in your garden (or for indoor plants), turn to your kitchen cupboard again.
-Tins and cans are perfectly designed to be planters, and especially easy to plant in if you’re a beginner to this whole gardening thing.
+Tins and cans are perfectly designed to be planters and especially easy to plant in if you’re a beginner to this whole gardening thing.
 Wash out thoroughly after devouring the food it came with.
-You can also personalise these tins by painting them in your favourite colour!
+You can also personalise these tins by painting them in your favourite colour or pattern!

 Yep, even a common eco bag will do the trick.
-Tote bags are particularly great for growing any fruit and veg, thanks to their sturdy nature.
+Thanks to their sturdy nature, tote bags are particularly great for growing any fruit and veg.
 Just don’t forget to provide drainage for your plant to avoid root rot.

 This is a budget-friendly plant container option that can actually look surprisingly pretty (well, depending on the bucket you choose, obv).
 You can decorate and paint your planter buckets as you please.
 Just don’t forget to add that hole at the bottom for drainage.

 9. Garden chairs

 Got a couple of old chairs lying about?
 Before chucking away, consider using them as planters.
 You can attach a net to the seat where your plants can safely and securely be attached.